Reviews You Can Rely On

 Credit: Matthew Richardson

-Ultimately, it's hard to say which brand is easiest to use because they are both different yet similar.
-Their method of interaction is the biggest difference, and we would suggest deciding on whether you like the idea of a scroll wheel or dedicated buttons.
+Ultimately, it's hard to say which brand is easiest to use because they are each different yet similar.
+Their methods of interaction are their biggest differences, and we would suggest deciding on whether you like the idea of a scroll wheel or dedicated buttons.
 Internally, the menu systems are essentially the same, with a few minor differences.

 Credit: Matthew Richardson